waldur/waldur-docs/docs/admin-guide/waldur-shell.md

 Waldur provides a shell for command line scripting.
 To start a shell, run ``waldur shell`` in the MasterMind context.

-For docker-compose deployments, please run:
+For Docker Compose deployments, please run:

 ``docker exec -it waldur-mastermind-api waldur shell``